pauloeduardogodoy/PizzaCalc/README.md

   ball, crust, base…), added from the entry, with thumbnails and a full-screen viewer; photos are compressed on the device.
 Each bake can be **starred as a favorite** (highlighted) and has a **Repeat** button that reloads its pizzas/weight/hydration into the production controls.
+  It includes **Insights**: mini charts (SVG) of the friction, dough temperature and oven time trends across bakes, with averages and ideal ranges.
 Export/share (JSON + summary, including photos) and import to move between devices.
+- **Flours** — An editable flour database (brand, type, W strength, protein) on the Reference tab.
+Each bake in the log can link **one or more** flours with each one's **percentage** (blend), with a warning if they don't add up to 100%.
+Included in export/import.
 - **Halo Core speed table** — All 20 speeds with power, RPM and industrial equivalence.
 - **Neapolitan glossary** — Technique terms (poolish, biga, puntata, staglio, appretto, panetto, maturation, cornicione, leopard spots…) with definitions.
 Print button.